Homemade Chinese Soups. It's Magical!

 The cooking function is just as good but it takes more effort to clean the inner pot.
 We will probably revert to a glazed one after this one.

-Don't have a crockpot and thinking of getting one?
-See if you can find a programmable slow cooker with a timer and a keep warm setting.
+4. If you are thinking of getting one, see if you can find a programmable slow cooker with a timer and a keep warm setting.
 My family has gone through a couple ... yes, we are heavy users.
 I mentioned earlier that you didn't have to check on the soups constantly.
 The problem is sometimes I forget that I even had it on.
 Also, when my granny prepare soups early, she will leave it on LOW using it as a KEEP WARM setting.
-This means by the time I get home for dinner, the soups can be overcooked.
+This means by the time I get home for dinner, the soups are slightly overcooked.
 So, when I'm drinking soups that are slightly overcooked, I wish mine had a timer and can keep warm.

 Many slow cookers I come across at the shops in Singapore are not programmable.
 Their target market must be full-time homemakers.